yvesmanalo/landingpage/README.md

 # landingpage

 Notes:
-The css styles used in project were based on the references provided in one of the asssignments in The Odin Project (Project: Landing Page).
+1. The css styles used in project were based on the references provided in one of the asssignments in The Odin Project (Project: Landing Page).
+2. "landingpage.html" was renamed to "index.html"